 LinkedIn has become the second biggest social media platform in order of importance for both business and personal connections.
-The books on the subject of explaining this platform have been widely popular equivalent to the demand thereof.
+Most entrepreneurs and authors even claimed it to be better than other networking platforms.

 How to use LinkedIn